-Unless otherwise indicated in footnotes, applications for the following scholarships should be made to the Registrar by 14 January each year.
+Unless otherwise indicated in footnotes, applications for the following scholarships should be made to the Academic Registrar by 14 January each year.
 Please note that not all of these awards are available every year.

-Donor Value Value Year/s of Tenure Conditions Conditions General Bursary Endowment Board \$200 pa Minimum period of approved degree/ combined degree course Merit in HSC and total family income not exceeding \$6000 Sam Cracknell Memorial Cracknell Memorial Up to \$3000 pa payable in fortnightly instalments Prior completion of at least 2 years of a degree or diploma course and enrolment in a full-time course during the year of application; academic merit; participation in sport both directly and administratively; and financial need
+Donor Value Year/s of Tenure Conditions General Bursary Endowment Board \$200 pa Minimum period of approved degree/ combined degree course Merit in HSC and total family income not exceeding \$6000.
+Sam Cracknell Memorial Up to \$3000 pa payable in fortnightly instalments 1 year Prior completion of at least 2 years of a degree or diploma course and enrolment in a full-time course during the year of application; academic merit; participation is sport both directly and administratively:

-Apply to The Secretary, Bursary Endowment Board, PO Box 460, North Sydney 2060, immediately after sitting for HSC.
+\ Apply to The Secretary, Bursary Endowment Board, PO Box 460, North Sydney 2060, immediately after sitting for HSC.